 “The future of road transport is hydrogen and electric.
 But to take advantage of the future, we have to prepare for it now,” added Shadow Minister for Infrastructure, Transport and Regional Development Catherine King, noting the plan is to work “collaboratively” with state and territory governments to “build a cleaner, cheaper road network”.

-Interestingly, Labor has also put forward an $80 million fund for a national “Hydrogen Highways” refuelling network.
+Interestingly, in the lead-up to the election, Labor also put forward an $80 million fund for a national “Hydrogen Highways” refuelling network.
 Hydrogen-powered vehicles aren’t that popular internationally, as there’s only a few cars available in regions where it’s viable to own and fuel one.